-BC Ferries and Computershare Trust Company of Canada, as trustee (the "Trustee"), have entered into a master trust indenture dated May 19, 2004 (the "Indenture") which establishes common security and a set of common covenants by BC Ferries for the benefit of all of its lenders under the Capital Markets Platform.
-Bonds have been and will be issued under supplemental indentures ("Supplemental Indentures") to the Indenture, either as obligation bonds ("Obligation Bonds"), to directly evidence the indebtedness of BC Ferries to the holder of such bonds, or by way of pledged bonds ("Pledged Bonds"), to be held by the holder as security for the indebtedness specified in the pledge (including obligations in respect of swap obligations and letters of credit which do not otherwise constitute Borrowings).
-Publicly issued and privately placed debt securities have been or are expected to be in the form of Obligation Bonds, whereas other indebtedness of BC Ferries under the Capital Markets Platform, including bank indebtedness and commercial paper, has been or is expected to be secured by Pledged Bonds.
+BC Ferries and Computershare Trust Company of Canada, as trustee (the "Trustee"), will enter into a master trust indenture to be dated as of May 19, 2004 (the "Indenture") which establishes common security and a set of common covenants by BC Ferries for the benefit of all of its lenders under the Capital Markets Platform.
+Bonds are to be issued under supplemental indentures ("Supplemental Indentures") to the Indenture, either as obligation bonds ("Obligation Bonds"), to directly evidence the indebtedness of BC Ferries to the holder of such bonds, or by way of pledged bonds ("Pledged Bonds"), to be held by the holder as security for the indebtedness specified in the pledge (including obligations in respect of swap obligations and letters of credit which do not otherwise constitute Borrowings).
+It is expected that publicly issued and privately placed debt securities will be in the form of Obligation Bonds, whereas all other indebtedness of BC Ferries under the Capital Markets Platform, including the bank indebtedness described below under "Credit Facility" and commercial paper, will be secured by Pledged Bonds.
 The specific terms and conditions of each series of bonds are to be set forth in the Supplemental Indenture authorizing that series.